The Landscape of Thermal Transients from Supernova Interacting with a Circumstellar Medium: Analytic Scalings

 where $0 \leq k_0\leq 1$.
 For $k_0\approx 0$, $x_{\rm bo}\approx 1$ i.e. breakout occurs at the CSM edge; this is the case discussed in the previous section.
 Interior breakout $x_{\rm bo}<1$ thus requires $k_0>0$ and $\xi<1$.
 Note that $k_0=1$ gives $t_{\rm bo}\approx \kappa M_{\rm csm}/4\pi R_{\rm csm}c$, which is simply the static diffusion timescale.
 This corresponds to the breakout time used in \cite{2011ApJ...729L...6C} and \cite{2012ApJ...757..178G} up to a constant prefactor.

-In general, $k_0$ will take some intermediate value based on the configuration of the ejecta and CSM parameters, which can be viewed as a weighted average of the shock emergence and static diffusion timescales.
-Fits to numerical simulations presented in \S \ref{sec:numerical} indicate that $k_0\approx 0.5-0.6$ works reasonably well for interior breakouts (see Appendix \ref{sec:physical_scalings}).
+In general, $k_0$ will depend on the configuration of the ejecta and CSM parameters, which can be viewed as a weighted average of the shock emergence and static diffusion timescales.
+If radiation is able to immediately escape the CSM at the onset of interaction, then a choice of $k_0=1$ is more appropriate.
+On the other hand, if radiation escapes only once the shock nears the edge, then $k_0\approx 0$.
+Here we adopt an intermediate value of $k_0\approx 0.6$ based on fits to numerical simulations presented in \S \ref{sec:numerical}, which is appropriate in the regime where the shock sweeps up a fraction of the CSM before being able to radiate ahead of the shock.

 Using this approximation for $x_{\rm bo}$, the breakout time is then given by

 The breakout duration $\Delta t_{\rm bo}$ is proportional to the breakout time; comparison with numerical simulations of \S \ref{sec:numerical} show that $\Delta t_{\rm bo}\approx t_{\rm bo}/2$.
 Finally, to find the breakout luminosity, we use Eq.\ref{eq:interior_xbo} for $x_{\rm bo}$ to get